-Did you recently purchased a pair of work boots?
+Did you recently purchased a pair of safety footwear?
 Did you already experience that first heart pang seeing how fast they get dirty?
 Well, you should learn how to efficiently clean your work boots in order to restore their first good looks.

 But more than that, taking good care of your boots means you can use them longer.
 Keeping them clean will add many months or even years to their life, keeping your feet more protected against all sorts of work-related hazards.
 Basically, cleaning them adds lots of points to their shielding capabilities.